Zainulabdin-turkmen/Zainulabdin-turkmen/README.md

 ## Hi there 👋

-- 👋 Hi, I’m @MuhammadTurkmen
+- 👋 Hi, I’m @Zainulabdin-turkmen
 - 👀 I’m interested in coding and learning new things
-- 🌱 I’m currently learning  React.js
+- 🌱 I’m currently learning  CSS and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...